quanteda/spacyr/README.md

 By calling `spacy_initialize()` again, you can restart the backend spaCy.

-### Permanetly set the default spacy
+### Permanently set the default python

-If you want to skip `spacyr` to search for python with spacy, you can do so by permanently set the path to spacy by spacifying it in an R-startup file, which will be read every time a new `R` is launched.
+If you want to skip `spacyr` to search for python with spacy, you can do so by permanently set the path to the spacy python by spacifying it in an R-startup file, which is read every time a new `R` is launched.
 For Mac/Linux, the file is `~/.Rprofile` and for

 The syntax is: